aherbert/gdsc-smlm/docs/analysis_plugins.rst

     Q=\exp (a)

-Note that *H(q)* is typically computed assuming the theoretical distribution of localisation uncertainties.
+Note that :math:`H(q)` is typically computed assuming the theoretical distribution of localisation uncertainties.
 However it can be constructed using a random sample of *N* points from the actual localisation uncertainties.
 In this case the parameter :math:`\sigma_m` can also be estimated from the fit using:

 .. math::